omondiEric/whereYouArt/team.md

 ---
 layout: page
-title: Team whereYouArt
+title: Team Where You Art
-subtitle: Know more about the team
+subtitle: Learn more about the team!
 ---

 ### Julia Kawano

 ### Linda Zeng

 ### Steven Omondi